 You must have a minimum of three years' work experience by the start of the intake you are applying for.
 The current class average is six years' of work experience.

 A GMAT/GRE score

 You have to take either the GMAT or GRE to apply to Cambridge.
 We do not request a specific score range, but our average GMAT score in each cohort is c.690.

 You'll need one reference from a supervisor.
+We cannot accept an academic reference, or a reference from a relative.
 Decide who you would like them to be and ask them now.
 Applications are often held up because of references failing to be submitted.
 An automated reference request will be sent to your referee once you have entered their contact details into our online application system.